THOUGH I WAS BLIND, NOW I SEE (Part 1)

 Regrettably, after the Lord Jesus Christ has come as the Saviour into the world, many religious people today, like the Pharisees of old, are still religiously observing and keeping the Old Testament laws as a means of obtaining God’s love, acceptance, salvation, favour or blessings.

 These are spiritually blind people today!

-Anyone who is still seeking, striving or struggling to please, impress or compel God, or to earn, deserve or merit God’s love, acceptance, salvation, favor or blessings by his good or religious works, performance, adherence to some religious rules, or by his self-righteousness is spiritually blind and ignorant.
+Anyone who is still seeking, striving or struggling to please, impress or compel God, or to earn, deserve or merit God’s love, acceptance, salvation, favour or blessings by his good or religious works, performance, adherence to some religious rules, or by his self-righteousness is totally spiritually blind and ignorant.